pablomxnl/gitlab-yaml-pipeline-lint/Writerside/topics/starter-topic.md

 > It means the yaml int the pipeline file is correct, but there are no guarantees that the pipeline will succeed
 >
 {style="note"}

-## Feedback
-Please report any issues or feature requests at [Gitlab Issues](https://gitlab.com/pablomxnl/gitlab-yaml-pipeline-lint/-/issues) (a gitlab.com account is required).